Judges Representative, Vacant - being covered by JDSEP Chair Sue Shaw

 How to becoming an Area Judge - Area Training is organised by Areas and by the National Judges Committee.
 The framework is set out by the National Judges Committee.
 There are six modules which include practical judging, oral judging, plant identification, practical work and a written paper.
 Attendance at the training days is mandatory.
 If you are interested in becoming a judge or want an informal chat about show work do not hesitate to get in touch with me.

 Organisers and competitors should have a copy of the current NAFAS Competitions Manual Fourth Edition 2023).
 It includes useful information which will help organisers and competitors to understand show schedules.
-This is also available from Area Trading.

 In addition the National Judging Committee has issued a list of products which may be considered to be plant material for the purposes of flower arrangement competitions.
 A copy of this can be downloaded here: